pylls/wfwo/README.md

 "Website Fingerprinting with Website Oracles", to appear in PETS 2020.
 The scripts enable the simulation of WF+WO attacks, given the results (predictions) from any WF attack.
 Below you find examples data with detailed instructions as well as steps to reproduce the key figures in our paper.
+All Python scripts and provided data (pickle protocol versions) have been adapted for Python 3, tested on Python 3.7.4.

 Clone this repository, download [example data here](https://dart.cse.kau.se/wfwo/example.zip) and unzip in the same directory.
+Create a [Python virtual
+environment](https://docs.python.org/3/tutorial/venv.html) and run `pip install -r requirements.txt`.
+This should be enough to get the examples to run.

-First run `example.sh` to simulate WF+WO using the predictions (pre-computed from the example data) from the [Deep Fingerprinting (DF) attack by Sirinam et al.](https://github.com/deep-fingerprinting/df) with no WF defense in place.
+Run `example.sh` to simulate WF+WO using the predictions (pre-computed from the example data) from the [Deep Fingerprinting (DF) attack by Sirinam et al.](https://github.com/deep-fingerprinting/df) with no WF defense in place.
+This will result in:
-This will produce two files, `example_prob.pkl` and `example_single.pkl`, that are used for calculating metrics.
-Beyond output of typical ML metrics used for WF attacks, there should `example.pdf` created that looks like this:
+- The files `example_prob_nodef.pkl` and `example_prob_single.pkl`, that are used for calculating metrics.
+- Output of typical metrics used for WF attacks in the terminal.
+- the file `example_nodef.pdf` that looks something like the figure shown below.

 <div align="center">
 <p align="center">